heremaps/naksha/docs/BINARY.md

 # Binary
 To efficiently store data in-memory, at disk, in remote storage, like s3 buckets, or redis, Naksha defines a binary format for tuples, metadata, and tuple-numbers.

+This document formalizes the binary representation of the in-memory data, so that all caches, and services use the same data format.
+This allows an efficient binary exchange of data.

 This document expects that you've read the [general lifecycle guide](./LIFECYCLE.md).

 ## Endianness